farh33n/Deploying-ML-model-to-Azure-Kubernetes-Service/README.md

 4. Create a new Notebook file to train your model.
 5. Go to Azure portal, existing-workspace -> compute -> compute clusters -> new
 5. In same Notebook, create a new AKS cluster and deploy model to it.

+Quick disclaimer: At the time of writing, I am currently an employee of Intech Process Automation.